dpaa-gov/SID/README.md

 3. Should stature estimation allow selection of side?
 We likely don't have enough data yet.
 4. Do we need batch processing?
 5. Bootstrapping option for smaller samples.

-## ISSUES
-1. Docker build is currently failing due to network restrictions